Hakenadu/plantuml-editor/README.md

    - /path/to/your/frontend-config.json:/opt/config/frontend-config.json
 ```

-#### With sharing enabled
+#### With sharing enabled using WebDAV
-For enabling share links you need to provide a WebDAV interface for the plantuml-editor.
+For enabling share links you may to provide a WebDAV interface for the plantuml-editor.
 The following docker-compose example shows a maximal example.

 ```yaml